MarcinMilas/small-project-starter/README.md

 # Small Project Starter

-Powerful combination of Gulp, SASS (with Bourbon), ES6, jQuery, Bootstrap for small projects.
+Powerful combination of Gulp, SASS (with Bourbon), ES6, jQuery and Bootstrap.
 This starter pack is made for quick development of small web projects.

 ## Quick start